 The pablum of executive coaching literature consistently points to setting goals.
 The goals of the coach and executive must be measurable, specific, and quantitative.
-Cherry picking something Peter Drucker Never Said! of “If you can’t measure it, you can’t manage it.”
+Cherry-picking something Peter Drucker Never Said!
+“If you can’t measure it, you can’t manage it.”

 It is interesting to read Drucker’s thoughts on this,

 “Your first role . . . is the personal one.
 It is the relationship with people, the development of mutual confidence, the identification of people, the creation of a community.
 This is something only you can do.
 It cannot be measured or easily defined.
 But it is not only a key function.
 It is one only you can perform.”

 Unfortunately, many managers feel guilty, embarrassed, or frustrated when they cannot place strong quantitative outcomes on their goals.
 However, leaders who understand their work’s complexity recognize that exact targets are only useful in specific circumstances.

 One executive I consulted with shared, “The decisions where we can assign numbers are the simple ones.
 Establishing all the departments’ integration to operate effectively, deciding how to present ourselves to politicians and state legislators, determining the needs and location of our customers in 3 to 5 years, developing goals for managers to maintain the innovation and drive of employees … those are the tough ones.
 They cannot have numerical answers.”